 Dan and Dana Wilson of Edmond have been married since 1990, and homeschooling since 1998.
 They are the parents of five children, two of whom have disabilities, and foster parents to babies and toddlers appointed to their care for a season.
 The Wilsons are active in their local Classical Conversations community and enjoy classically educating their children and re-educating themselves as they learn and apply the tools of learning.
 Dan is Chief Executive Officer at ClearSight Center in Oklahoma City, and Dana is a parent mentor with Oklahoma Family Network, Oklahoma’s non-profit Parent-to-Parent mentorship and referral network, empowering families who are raising children with special health care or disability needs.

-Robin and Julie Zwirtz of Oklahoma City have been married for 20 years and have eight children, six boys and two girls, ranging in age from 17 years to 1 year.
-They have been homeschooling nearly 14 years.
+Robin and Julie Zwirtz of Oklahoma City have been married for over 20 years and have eight children, six boys and two girls, ranging in age from 4 to 20 years old.
+They have been homeschooling over 15 years and have graduated 2.
 Robin owns BirdDog Software, a software development company located in Oklahoma City.
-Their eldest son, Xavier, is working full time as a software developer, the older boys are enjoying an apprenticeship education under his father's tutelage, while the rest of the children are continuing their basic education under their mother's supervision.
-Robin and Julie are entering their fifth year as leaders of LIGHT, a south-Oklahoma City homeschool support group.
+Their eldest son, Xavier, is working full time as a software developer, the older boys are enjoying an apprenticeship education under their father's tutelage, while the rest of the children are continuing their basic education under their mother's supervision.
+Robin and Julie have been leaders of LIGHT for over 7 years, a south-Oklahoma City homeschool support group.
 Robin is an Elder at Berean Family Fellowship, a family-integrated church in south OKC.
 Affectionately dubbed The Flying Zwirtz' by a family member, they enjoy the general circus like atmosphere of their busy household.
-Between the marathon gaming sessions, tree-climbing, fort-building, lego masterpieces and the continuous flow of art-work, there is truly never a dull moment "under the big top."
+Between robotics, the marathon gaming sessions, tree-climbing, fort-building, lego masterpieces and the continuous flow of art-work, there is truly never a dull moment "under the big top."